 11. We learned that Muslims make the best of friends; that to share our hearts with them grew our understanding and faith.
 We were shown kindness, generosity and acceptance.
 We grew to understand their love for a good joke;their loyalty, their devotion.
 We learned that once you have a Muslim friend, you always have a friend.
 They will grieve your losses as if they were their own.
 They will enter your celebrations with abandon!

 12. We learned that being invited to break the fast was a gift, not something to refuse because of difference in belief, but something to enter with joy and prayer – prayer for our friends and prayer for their land.
 A land we called home.

-And as we close this post we offer you a taste through words of breaking the fast.
+And as we close this post we offer you a taste of breaking the fast.
 It is going from the simplicity of daily life and the discipline of fasting to the joyous contrast of colour, noise and taste of celebrations!
 It is deep-fried sweet sticky gulab jamin.
 It is colour infused sweet rice with chunks of fresh coconut and plump raisins; plain rice suddenly dressed up with fatty morsels of meat and sticks of cinnamon.
 Bread normally made on a flat dry pan-fried in oil and served with sweet oily cream of wheat cereal.
 Muslims knew how to celebrate.
 Christians in Pakistan learned that from their neighbors.

 And we learned as well through the richness of our lives and watching life unfold at weddings, at Eid celebrations, and at the breaking of the fast.